qmk/qmk_firmware/docs/feature_bluetooth.md

 ## Bluetooth Known Supported Hardware

-Currently Bluetooth support is limited to AVR based chips.
+Currently Bluetooth support is limited to AVR based chips with native USB support.
+Non-AVR based chips and AVR based chips using VUSB are unsupported.
 For Bluetooth 2.1, QMK has support for RN-42 modules.
 For more recent BLE protocols, currently only the Adafruit Bluefruit SPI Friend is directly supported.
 BLE is needed to connect to iOS devices.
 Note iOS does not support mouse input.

 |Board                                                           |Bluetooth Protocol          |Connection Type |rules.mk                   |Bluetooth Chip|
 |----------------------------------------------------------------|----------------------------|----------------|---------------------------|--------------|